roualdes/bridgestan/README.md

 Examples of other functionality can be found in the `test` folder for each interface.

-## Software Using BridgeStan
+## Software using BridgeStan

-The following are some projects we are aware of that use BridgeStan.
-If you know of others, please let us know!
+We are aware of the following projects using BridgeStan.

 ### Julia